liammadden/transformer-loss/README.md

 # Decoder-only Transformer

 We train a transformer model on a subset of the TinyStories dataset, https://arxiv.org/abs/2305.07759.
 The transformer model is the composition of a token embedding, a self-attention head, and a two-layer FNN with GELU activation.
 We train it on the cross-entropy loss using Adam.
+This is a modification of the code in curtfox/decoder-memory-capacity for https://arxiv.org/abs/2405.13718.

 ## Installing Required Packages